Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Important differences between Orange and Potato
+Important differences between oranges and potatoes

-• Orange's daily need coverage for Vitamin C is 37% more.
+• Oranges' daily need coverage for vitamin C is 37% more.

 The food varieties used in the comparison are Oranges, raw, all commercial varieties and Potatoes, flesh and skin, raw.